Philipp Scharwenka: Other

-In 1880 Philipp married violin virtuoso Marianne Scharwenka (Marianne Stresow, d.
+In 1880 Philipp married violin virtuoso Marianne Scharwenka (née Marianne Stresow, d.
 1918).
 In 1937 his son Walter Scharwenka took over as director at the Conservatory.

-Also Scharwenka possessed a remarkable talent as graphic illustrator, which is seen, for instance, in the drastic-humorous Figures for Alexander Moszkowski's satire, Anton Notenquetscher.
+Also, Scharwenka possessed a remarkable talent as a graphic illustrator, which is seen, for instance, in the drastic-humorous Figures for the satire by Alexander Moszkowski (the brother of fellow composer Moritz Moszkowski), Anton Notenquetscher.